marananni/2022ws_do_mn/coursework.md

 ### What is the definition of Organizational Culture?

 Organizational culture is defined as a system of shared values and norms among members that differentiates the organization from other organizations.
-In the ideal case, the organizational culture is accepted and shared by every associate.
-It is a result of interactions and usually reveals itself in common practices, e.g., when having a team meeting.
-Therefore, the organizational culture is relevant for all processes of the organization and makes the organization unique.
+In the ideal case, the organizational culture is accepted and shared by every member of the organization.
+It is a result of interactions and usually reveals itself in common practices.
+An example for this can be, that every meeting within a company ends with collecting results and planing the next steps.
+Consequently, the organizational culture is based on unwritten rules of a social system, being expressed in all processes of the organization.
+The organizational culture makes the company unique; there is no other organization with the exact same culture.
 Since is it is subject to the interpretations of the individual, it is constantly changing.

 ---

 ## Why is Organizational Culture needed?

-The five reasons for establishing an organizational culture
+The five reasons for establishing an organizational culture:

 1. increases the __stability__ of a social system
 2. gives __orientation__ for correct behavior